ralf-boltshauser/knight-42/README.md

 ### Testing
 - [ ] try to implement a few use cases that could occur in a SOC environment
+- [ ] do some smart caching or smth
 - [ ] try to overload it and add a shitload of entries etc to see how it looks if you actually use it a lot
 - [ ] agents won't be working in exercise net